St. Martin’s Press | 2016

 I am feeling pretty meh about this whole thing.

-I don’t know if it was the hype, or my standards are at some level not even I understand, but you guys seemed to effing love this and for me, it fell short of “special.”
+I don’t know if it was the hype, or my standards are at some level that not even I understand, but other readers seemed to fucking love this and for me, it fell short.

 Oh, more threats about Millie?
 Great.
 Did you want to use the word “perfect” a few hundred more times?
 Excellent.
 Grace’s friends are going to continue to think nothing is fucking weird as all hell?
 Okie-dokie.

-Just how Grace was going to get herself out of this situation was the real draw for me, and kept me racing to the ending, which I hoped would serve up some cold ass revenge.
+Just exactly how Grace was going to get herself out of this situation was the real draw for me and kept me racing to the ending, which I hoped would serve up some cold-ass revenge.

 I wanted to see him ripped limb from limb; I couldn’t wait for Grace to take her life back and shit down his fucking creepy, abusive neck.

-So anyway…the ending was lame and abrupt and not good enough for the level of bullshit the reader has to go through with Grace.
-And it requires some suspended disbelief that I just didn’t have in me at that point (it was clouded by my bookworm sized disappointment.)
+But the ending was lame and abrupt, not good enough for the level of bullshit the reader has to go through with Grace.
+It requires more suspended disbelief than I had in me at that point because it was clouded by my book nerd-sized disappointment.

 But it’s not a bad book.
-The author is clearly talented, just certain bigger aspects did not work for me.
+The author is clearly talented, just certain central aspects did not work for me.

 Throwing it right down the middle at 3 stars.